Anime To Watch While Quarantined

 ● a slow-burning, but still-interesting romance with witty banter, watch Spice and Wolf.
 The story follows a 25-year-old traveling merchant named Kraft Lawrence who meets Holo, a female wolf goddess of wheat.
 Holo, bound to a nearby town to ensure good harvest, escapes with Lawrence when the townspeople stop believing in her.
 That being said, this show is not your typical romance anime, and if "two people flirt while talking about economics" doesn't sound like your usual cup of tea, then you might want to find something else.
 Still though, Spice & Wolf has some great writing, one of the most endearing lead couples in anime, and one of the strongest, most nuanced and layered female leads in fiction of any medium.

-More by Elizabeth Gibson:
+More by Elizabeth Webb:

 Japan Hotels Housing Sick, Homeless During Pandemic